jihoonko/elicit/README.md

 We used 7 downstream tasks from the GLUE benchmark for evaluating our method and its competitors.
 The datasets for the tasks will be automatically downloaded when you run the provided code for training and evaluation.

+### Tensor-stream Summarization

+Using the Lkml and Enron datasets referenced in the [MayFly framework](https://openreview.net/forum?id=n7Sr8SW4bn), we sampled streams of four different lengths for each dataset using the source code provided in the linked framework.
+Detailed statistics of the sampled streams can be found in the paper.

 ## Terms and Conditions
 If you use this code as part of any published research, please consider acknowledging our ICDM 2024 paper.